| Internet-Draft | Mission Mandate | August 2026 |

 iss is mission.issuer (Section 10).¶

-Registration gives a Mandate an independent existence proof, which bounds a later issuer key compromise (Section 11).¶
+Registration happens once, at minting, independent of any presentation.
+It is an optional hardening: verification (Section 7) does not require it.
+It gives a Mandate an independent existence proof, which bounds a later issuer key compromise (Section 11); transparency-hardened verification makes it mandatory (Section 7.2).¶

-A Mandate is not a credential and is never authority-bearing; anything authority-bearing belongs to the substrate's issuance surfaces.¶
+Not a credential (Section 11).
+A Mandate is never authority-bearing; anything authority-bearing belongs to the substrate's issuance surfaces.¶

 No key binding.
 A Mandate binds no holder key, and its presentation